billhennessy/blog-chunky/content/post/2021/it-gets-worse.md.md

 And a lot of that $513 million will go straight into Dave Schatz's back pocket.

-Schatz, of course, will funnel some of that money back to his political cronies.
+Schatz, of course, will **funnel some of that money back to his political cronies**.
 Lieutenant Govern Kehoe, who's been quietly lobbying for the tax increase for years, wants to be governor someday.
 Schatz will likely reward him.
 And House Majority Leader Dean Plocher, who wants to be Speaker, will also have his hand out.
 Ploecher quietly supported the gas tax increase in the House.

 {{< figure src="/images/kehoe.jpg" title="Lt.
-Gov. Mike Kehoe" >}}
+Gov. Mike Kehoe" width="180" >}}
-{{< figure src="/images/plocher" title="Rep. Dean Plocher" >}}
+{{< figure src="/images/plocher.png" title="Rep. Dean Plocher" width="150" >}}

 But we can stop this gravy train.